 - Peel the celery root with a vegetable peeler and cut it into small cubes (about the size of a nickel should do).

 - Wash the organic potatoes well and cut into small cubes.

 - Cut your organic onion into small cubes as well.

 - Put celery root in a stock pot with filtered water.
-Use enough water so the root vegetable is totally immersed in liquid.
+Use enough water so the root vegetable is totally immersed in the liquid.

-- Drain all of your vegetables.
+- Drain all of your vegetables using a colander.

 In a large bowl, put the cooked vegetables, smash 1 clove of raw garlic, add butter, salt, herbs, and 1/2 cupof liquid.

 - Blend the entire thing with an immersion blender (where to buy) until it’s the texture you desire.
 You can leave it chunkier and drier.
 Or you can add more liquid for a creamier, fluffier texture.